HappyFunCorp/benevolent_gaze/README.md

 ```
 foreman start
 ```
-You the redis, the kiosk and the tracker will start doing their thing.
+Redis, the kiosk and the tracker will start doing their thing.
 It will also open up Chrome.

 ## Contributing